 Dealertrack is a leading provider of dealership software solutions for the automotive retail industry.
 With products such as Dealertrack DMS and an ecosystem of digital services, Dealertrack empowers dealerships to make better choices in their businesses and to serve their customers better.

 Dealertrack is a subsidiary of Cox Automotive, a household brand with entities such as Autotrader, Kelley Blue Book, and Manheim.
 Because of its breadth, Cox Automotive plays a critical role in three out of four car purchases in the United States and Canada.

 A Clogged Content Pipeline

-Dealertrack’s website is at the heart of their marketing and sales efforts.
+Dealertrack’s website is at the heart of its marketing and sales efforts.
 Besides being the resource and documentation hub for all their products and services, it acts as a key lead acquisition channel using top-of-the-funnel content such as industry news, webinars, case studies, video testimonials, blog posts, and more.

 Dealertrack’s AEM setup was proving to be unsuitable for their editorial workflow and marketing roadmap.
 Nearly every little change or addition to the website required developer intervention, making content management slow and inefficient.